Not sure about the implications of paying tax in Canada as a British citizen? This article from Taxback.com can help you learn the ropes.

 When you start a job in Canada, you’ll be asked to fill in the TD1 Forms.
 There are both federal and provincial forms and how you complete them will help calculate what tax you pay.

-If more than 10% of your income was earned outside Canada, enter 0 in box 13 to make sure you don’t claim the tax credits.
+If you expect more than 10 percent of your worldwide income to be earned outside Canada, enter 0 in box 13 to make sure you don’t claim the tax credits.

 6. More Than One Job